 With a Human Factors degree, for example, you could help improve the way astronauts live and work on the International Space Station.
 A Computational Mathematics degree can prepare you to work in prototype development or predictive modeling.
 An Applied Meteorology degree could pave the way toward a career in weather consulting.

 The range of salaries you’ll be offered will vary dependent upon what you study.
-For example, demand for weather-related jobs is expected to grow by 15 percent over the next few years.
 The average salary for an experienced federal atmospheric scientist approaches $100,000 annually.

 Human Factors in Evacuation: Modeling Human Behavior During Emergencies is a funded project currently underway in the Human Factors and Systems Department.
 The broad range of topics suggests a strong diversity in our expertise that continues to attract sponsors.
 Sponsoring agencies include the FAA, the USAF, the US Army and the DOT.